Stewmath/oracles-randomizer-ng/README.md

 Here are some of the differences you *will* encounter:

-- The treasure map works in Subrosia
+- The treasure map works in Subrosia.
+- The Advance Shop is always open (not that anything in it is randomized).
+- Animal companions can spawn into rooms on stairs (ie. seasons D1 entrance screen).

 ## Usage